 The skull of a mammal has a swollen area just below and behind the jaw joint.
 This is the auditory bulla, which contains the ossicles.

-The evolution of these structures supports the hypothesis that early mammals were active at night (nocturnal), when they would have relied heavily on their senses of hearing, smelling, and touching to find food and avoid attack.
+The evolution of these structures supports the hypothesis that early mammals were active at night (nocturnal) when they would have relied heavily on their senses of hearing, smelling, and touching to find food and avoid the attack.

 Homology in birds and bats